The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-Note you can also use the injected JsonWebToken to access the individual claims in which case setting @RequestScoped is not necessary.
+Note you can also use the injected JsonWebToken to access the individual claims, but setting @RequestScoped is unnecessary in this case.

 Please see MP JWT CDI Injection Requirements for more details.

-Public Keys may be formatted in any of the following formats, specified in order of precedence:
+Public keys can be formatted in any of the following formats, specified in order of precedence:

 • Public Key Cryptography Standards #8 (PKCS#8) PEM